netlify/netlify-lambda/README.md

 ## Webpack Configuration

 By default the webpack configuration uses `babel-loader` to load all js files.
+`netlify-lambda` will search for [a valid babel config file](https://babeljs.io/docs/en/config-files) in the functions directory first and look upwards up to the directory `netlify-lambda` is run from (similar to how `babel-loader` looks for a Babel config file).
-Any `.babelrc` in the directory `netlify-lambda` is run from will be respected.
-If no `.babelrc` is found, a [few basic settings are used](https://github.com/netlify/netlify-lambda/blob/master/lib/build.js#L11-L15a).
+If no babel config file is found, a [few basic settings are used](https://github.com/netlify/netlify-lambda/blob/master/lib/build.js#L11-L15a).

 If you need to use additional webpack modules or loaders, you can specify an additional webpack config with the `-c`/`--config` option when running either `serve` or `build`.